srcdslab/sm-plugin-VScript-MovingNPC/README.md

 - For more examples, visit: [Additional Configs](https://github.com/NiDE-gg/ZE-Configs/tree/master/cstrike/addons/sourcemod/configs/movingnpc)

 For more detailed configurations and options, refer to the examples provided in the links above.

-## Contributing
-We welcome contributions!
-If you have suggestions or improvements, feel free to open an issue or submit a pull request.